Darahz/ru-multichar/README.md

-# fivem-typescript-boilerplate
+# A multichar for ox core

-A boilerplate for creating FiveM resources with TypeScript.
+Messin around with it, don't expect much from it.

 ## Getting Started